-Defense measures in the deposition zone are designed to control both the areal extent of deposition and damage to any structures located there (Hungr and others, 1987).
-Defense measures include deflection devices, impact walls, and debris basins.
+Defense measures in the deposition zone are designed to control both the areal extent of deposition and damage to any structures located there (Hungr and others, 1987). measures include deflection devices, impact walls, and debris basins.
 Deflection devices are used to control the direction and reduce the velocity of debris flows (Baldwin and others, 1987).
-Types of deflection devices include: 1) pier-supported deflection walls; 2) debris fences (a series of steel bars or cables placed horizontally at increasing elevations above the stream channel); 3) berms; 4) splitting-wedge walls (reinforced concrete wall in the shape of a "V" with the point facing uphill); and 5) gravity structures like gabions (hollow wicker-works or iron cylinders filled with earth) (Baldwin and others, 1987; Jochim.
-1986).
+Types of deflection devices include: 1) pier-supported deflection walls; 2) debris fences (a series of steel bars or cables placed horizontally at increasing elevations above the stream channel); 3) berms; 4) splitting-wedge walls (reinforced concrete wall in the shape of a "V" with the point facing uphill); and 5) gravity structures like gabions (hollow wicker-works or iron cylinders filled with earth) (Baldwin and others, 1987; Jochim, 1986).
 Impact walls are designed to sustain the instantaneous force of impact from debris flows while containing the soil and vegetation debris until it can be removed (Baldwin and others, 1987).
 This impact force may be as high as 125 lb/ft3 (Hollingsworth and Kovacs, 1981).
 Types of impact walls employed in the United States include concrete walls, soldier pile walls, and soil and/or rock gravity walls (including gabions) (Baldwin and others, 1987).
 Two types of debris basins, open and closed, are commonly employed to reduce debris-flow hazards.
 Both types are designed to constrain the area of debris deposition to predetermined limits laterally, upstream, or downstream (Hungr and others, 1987).
-Open debris basins commonly have a basin-overflow spillway designed to direct excess material to an insensitive area or back into the stream channel. but straining outlets to remove water from entrapped debris are not generally provided.
+Open debris basins commonly have a basin-overflow spillway designed to direct excess material to an insensitive area or back into the stream channel, but straining outlets to remove water from entrapped debris are not generally provided.
 Closed debris barriers and basins can be located in the lower part of the transportation zone as well as in the deposition zone or on the alluvial fan (Hungr and others, 1987).
 Any suitable location along the lower part of the debris-flow path can be chosen to erect a barrier across the path and create a basin upstream.
 Closed debris barriers are provided with both straining outlets to pass water discharges and spillways to handle emergency debris overflows (Hungr and others, 1987).
-Both types of debris basins require access for removal of entrapped debris and The only structure in Weber maintenance.
-County, which is specifically designed as a debris basin, is a closed debris basin at the mouth of Coldwater Canyon in North Ogden.
+Both types of debris basins require access for removal of entrapped debris maintenance.
+Debris basins, both open (constructed in the 1930s) and closed (constructed in the 1980s), are the primary debris-flow hazard-reduction technique employed in Davis County.
+Figure G-1 shows the location of these debris basins.
+The Davis County debris basins vary greatly in storage capacity and their adequacy to contain various magnitude debris-flow events has